telerik/maui-docs/controls/maskedentry/localization.md

 # Localization

-Telerik MaskedEntry for .NET MAUI has a Localization support.
-In short, you can translate the text displayed as a validation error message to other languages, so that your app can be adapted to different regions.
+The Telerik MaskedEntry for .NET MAUI provides localization support.
+In short, you can translate the text displayed as a validation error message to other languages, so that your application can be adapted to different regions.

->important To learn in details about the localization process of Telerik UI for .NET MAUI components, please go through the common [Globalization and Localization]({%slug globalization-localization%}) topic.
+>important For more details about the localization process of Telerik UI for .NET MAUI components, refer to the common [Globalization and Localization]({%slug globalization-localization%}) topic.

-The table below shows the localization keys available for MaskedEntry control and their default values:
+The table below shows the localization keys available for the MaskedEntry control and their default values:

 | Localization Key | Default Value |
 | ----------------- | ------------- |